PM Modi to inaugurate Mopa International Airport on December 11 - ExBulletin

 The airport is expected to stimulate the socio-economic development of the state and meet the needs of the tourism industry.
 It has the potential to serve as a key logistics hub, directly connecting many domestic and international destinations.
 The airport is also expected to have multimodal connectivity.

 “While being a world-class airport, the airport will also provide visitors with a Goan feel and experience.
-The airport has made extensive use of Azulejos tiles, which are native to Goa.
+The airport has extensively used Azulejos tiles, which are native to Goa.
 The food court also recreates the charm of a typical Goan cafe.
 It will also have a designated area for an organized flea market where local craftsmen and artisans will be encouraged to display and market their wares,” the statement read.
+(ANI)

 |